Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 Hang Out and Geek Out

-Teens, ages 13 to 19, will be able to use our space for free during our Drop-In Hours, every Thursday and Friday from 3pm to 6pm, Saturdays from 10am to 6pm, and Sundays from 10am to 5pm.* Students can explore the many galleries of the museum, meet with mentors, work in creative projects with friends or independently, experiment with our digital resources and learn new tech skills.
+Teens, ages 13 to 19, can use our space for free during our Drop-In Hours, every Thursday and Friday from 3 pm to 6 pm, Saturdays from 10 am to 4:30 pm, and Sundays from 10 am to 4:30 pm.* Students can explore the many galleries of the museum, meet with mentors, work in creative projects with friends or independently, experiment with our digital resources and learn new tech skills.

 Please complete a one-time registration for Drop-In Hours here.